Shopify/shopify-cli/README.md

 ### Generate new app features

 Shopify App CLI automates several common developer tasks.
-Currently `generate` supports the following options:
+Currently `generate` supports the following actions:

 - Generating new pages in your app
 - Generating new billing models and endpoints